MikeDigitize/inheritance/README.md

 # Inheritance
 Experiments with inheritance patterns in JavaScript.

 The motivation behind this was I wanted to create a wrapper around an API that needed some love / syntactic sugar.
 There was lots of stuff that I could do with this API.
 First, just make it easier and friendlier to use.
-This would be like a base class - a lightweight convenient wrapper around the API that would let people use it without extra features they didn't need.
+This would be like a base class - a lightweight convenient wrapper around the API that would let people use it without the friction of the native API.

-There were other additional features I could build into the base class but I wanted these to be optional, housed in separate files and importable on demand.
-So I thought I'd investigate how to do this using traditional JavaScript inheritance.
+But there were other additional features I could build into the base class to give it super powers(!) but I wanted these to be optional, housed in separate files and combined with the base class by user choice.
+So I thought I'd investigate ways in which to do this using traditional JavaScript inheritance.

 ```javascript
 // base-class.js